matthewrossi/seapp/script/README.md

 - `.policy_default_path`: path to the policy module directory
 - `.signer`:              path to the keystore used to sign the APK

-NOTE: The configuration files need to be within the directory where the script is run.
+NOTE: the configuration files need to be within the directory where the script is run.

 ## [backup.sh](backup.sh)